 The financial crises in late 2008/2009 highlighted liquidity and reliability issues with LIBOR benchmarks and caused regulatory bodies to scrutinise how benchmarks are set and administered.

 Since 2014, financial institutions worldwide have been progressively moving towards replacing or reforming benchmark rates in what is known as Benchmark Reform.
 In 2019, EURIBOR reformed its methodology to be compliant with regulatory requirements and can continue to be used.
-However it has been announced that continuity of LIBOR rates cannot be guaranteed past the end of 2021.
+However, the Financial Conduct Authority in the UK have stated that most LIBOR rates will not be representative beyond the end of 2021, at which point it is expected that LIBOR can no longer be used.

-Benchmark reform is not applicable to all of our products or every customer.
-Where it is applicable, we are planning for a smooth transition to new rates in advance of end of 2021.
-Other than Sterling and US Dollar LIBOR products, our full range of products and services will continue to be available.
+Benchmark reform is not applicable to all our products or to every customer.
+Where it is applicable, we are planning for a smooth transition to alternative rates in advance of the applicable cessation deadlines.
+Other than LIBOR products, our full range of products and services will continue to be available.

-For customers with existing LIBOR products maturing in 2022 and beyond, we plan to be in touch with you in early 2021 to discuss the transition options with you.
+For customers with existing LIBOR products maturing in 2022 and beyond, we will be in touch with you during 2021 to discuss the transition options available to you.

 Benchmark rates are most common in banking products used by business or large corporate customers.
 As an example, for some business loans the overall interest rate applicable to the loan would be determined by using a benchmark rate plus the Bank’s lending margin.
 Commonly used impacted benchmarks in Bank of Ireland are Sterling LIBOR and US Dollar LIBOR rates.